 There will be a $50 charge on all pre-entry returned checks and contestant will be on a cash only basis for a one year period.

-Horse and/or Rider changes will be accepted for any reason prior to the online entries closing.
+Horse or Rider changes will be accepted free of charge for any reason prior to the online entries closing.
 After this time, any changes will require a $10 fee per change.
-All changes must be submitted on an official Horse or Rider Change form prior to the contestant’s competition run.
-Forms are available on the “Events” page or at the entry office at the event.
+All changes must be submitted on an official Horse or Rider Change form prior to the FIRST HORSE running each competition day.
+Each entry may change either the horse or the rider, but not both.
+Horse changes will not be accepted that are switching a rider’s existing horses’ positions in the draw.
+Forms are available on the “Forms” page or at the entry office at the event.
 Failure to complete change forms prior to competing will result in disqualification.

 Dress Code: Dress code of a long sleeve shirt (no collar required), boots, and cowboy hat or helmet are to be worn during all competition runs at Lucky Dog events unless otherwise listed.
 Failure to be in dress code when entering the arena will result in disqualification.

 There will be a $10 hat fine for any contestant that loses their hat from any point after they enter the alley way until they have exited the alley way.
-100% of hat fines collected will be donated to a charity of choosing by management.
-See each event’s information on which charitable cause has been selected for that event.
+100% of hat fines collected will be donated to the Shirley Treat Memorial Scholarship Fund.

 Timer Malfunction: Two sets of electric eyes will be in use.
 In the event the primary timer fails to work, the back-up timer will be used.
-In the event that both timers fail a re-run will be awarded immediately, at the end of the next group of 50 with a fresh drag, or at the end of the event with a fresh drag at the contestant’s discretion.
-The rider must declare if he/she will accept a re-run before the next horse runs.
+In the event that both timers fail a re-run will be awarded at the contestant’s discretion: 1.) immediately with a fresh drag, 2.) at the end of any group of 50 with a fresh drag, or 3.) at the end of the event with a fresh drag.
+The rider must declare if they will accept a re-run and when they wish to take it before the next horse runs.

 Photographer: When one is present a photo will be taken of every horse (flash used).
 Contestants may not ask photographer to hold flash for any individual.
 Photos are property of photographer and cannot be used without written permission.

-Alley-way: There will be no circling beyond the mouth of the alley-way or a no-time will be assessed.
+There will be no circling beyond the mouth of the alley-way or a no-time will be assessed.
+Judge’s decisions will be final.

 No re-runs will be given if a horse falls, is pulled up by the rider or in the event of a rider’s equipment malfunction.